A novel view about (what we call) reality.

 our epistemological foundations

 Philosophy has been an important part of my life since I was a little kid.
-I always wondered about "the big questions", and spent countless years looking for answers in books and schools.
+I always wondered about "the big questions" and spent countless years looking for answers in books and schools.
 I have training as a scientist, when I was studying the electro physiological correlates of the conscious experience.
 I was a member of a Cognitive Science Group and went to some Spiritual Retreats to practice intense meditation.

-At one point I realised several things, and decided that the best course of action would be to write what I have learn about what we call "us", and what we call "the world".
-The result is not something easily understood, not because its inherent complexity, but because you need to get rid of all the conceptual baggage we are all carrying without even noticing it.
+At one point I realised several things and decided that the best course of action would be to write what I have learn about what we call "us", and what we call "the world".
+The result is not something easily understood, not because its inherent complexity, but because you need to get rid of all the conceptual baggage, we are all carrying without even noticing it.

-The journey has been fascinating, and I hope to being able to share my enthusiasm my readers.
+The journey has been fascinating, and I hope to being able to share my enthusiasm with my readers.